 The first step to getting help is to speak out.
 Share as much as you’re comfortable with, to someone whom you trust, so that you are not dealing with the situation by yourself.
 There are also support groups you can attend that are for people in similar situations.
 One resource is Alateen—a meeting for teens affected by someone else’s drinking.
 There are also “chat meetings” that occur online as well as other resources.

-If my parent is an alcoholic will I be one too?
+If my parent has Alcohol Use Disorder will I have it too?

-A large part of why some people become alcoholics while others can drink in moderation is due to a family history of addiction of all types.
-That being said, most children of alcoholics do not become alcoholics.
-In fact, there are many alcoholics who did not have a parent with an addiction.
-If you are concerned that your parent is an alcoholic, be aware that you may have an increased risk of alcoholism as well as addiction to other drugs.
+Having a family history of substance use disorder can be a risk factor for developing problems with alcohol.
+That being said, most children of parents with AUD do not also develop Alcohol Use Disorder.
+In fact, there are many people with AUD who did not have a parent with an addiction.
+If you are concerned that your parent has AUD, be aware that you may have an increased risk of AUD as well as addiction to other drugs.